 I’ve learned some important things along the way and am going to share them with you, so hopefully your family can make the transition as smooth as it can be.

-What I’ve Learned About Moving Elderly Parents Out of Their Home
+What I’ve Learned About How to Move Elderly Parents Out of Their Home

 This is assuming that they are able to think clearly and are still somewhat mobile.
 They can care for themselves and their daily needs.